noteoverflow/blog/content/2024-08-10-my-programming-key-bindings.md

 ---

-# My progamming key bindings
+# My programming key bindings

 I like the idea of editing of *VIM*, but I still think this is not the best.
 Some keys of *vscode*, *emacs* and particularly *Kakoune* ans *helix* are modern.